5 Random Pages

 World War II

-The next two buildings are larger, and almost identical, and would have been used to process contaminated personnel.
+The next two buildings are larger, almost identical, and would have been used to process contaminated personnel.

 A boundary wall separates the centre from Larkfield Road, with metal railings and gates for access, all painted green.